 - Technical Courses are normally not transferable.
-Students must request technical hours through the division chair for the student’s major.
+Students must request technical hours through the dean for the student’s major.
 Only general education courses are transferred through the Registrar’s Office.
 For questions regarding transfer courses, students should visit with the Registrar’s Office.

 We now offer multiple ways of requesting a transcripts.